dorwon/dice_game/README.md

-# dice_game
+# dice game
 making a fun little dice game.
+Code is for the quick formatting of prototype cards.